espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-2/index.md

 Since we are using the generic BSP, we need to set the configuration parameters using the configuration menu.

 - LED connected to the **GPIO8** via RMT (addressable)

+The configuration parameters can be set in the file `sdkconfig`.

-Open the file `sdkconfig` to open the configuration.
-If the file is not in the project folder, you will need to build the project first.
+> **Note**: If the `sdkconfig` file does not exist in the project folder, you need to build the project.
+This file is only created after the first build.

 On the SDK Configuration, go to `Component config` -> `Board Support Package (generic)`